 Direct people to healthy, local parishes that will give them spiritual sustenance.
 Also recommend Catholic radio, and dependable websites and other media.
 Offer a free book to those who want to know more.

 Once in a while people just want to advance their polemics: whether as secular humanists, evangelicals, fundamentalists or Jehovah’s Witness.
-I've found it to be rare, but when it has happened, they usually discover that they have reasons to respect us and maybe even like us.
+They usually discover that they have reasons to respect us and maybe even like us.

 In order to turn them around: (1) Don’t raise your voice.
 (2) Beware of “winning the argument but losing the soul.”
 (3) If people abuse you respond with a humble smile like St. Francis.